snowplow/snowplow/5-analytics/hive/README.md

 ## Introduction

 Hive is a very powerful tool for querying SnowPlow data.
-An [Analyst's Cookbook of Hive recipes] [analyst-cookbook] is provided on the SnowPlow Analytics website: it provides a growing list of techniques and queries to use Hive to interrogate SnowPlow data.
+An [Analyst's Cookbook] [analyst-cookbook] of Hive "recipes" is provided on the SnowPlow Analytics website: it provides a growing list of techniques and queries to use Hive to interrogate SnowPlow data.

 ## Example queries